How to Make an Impact with Personal Branding

 Your personal brand is not something to be taken lightly.
 It’s a time commitment you dedicate to every day.
 It’s a responsibility that you must obey in order to reap any benefits.
 Personal branding only has an impact if you start strong, stay committed, and follow through.
 Otherwise, your brand will have the opposite effect than you’re looking for.
 Allow yourself to have a personal branding impact to see how high your reach and influence can become.

 I’ve provided 7 initial steps to take with building and maintaining your personal brand.
 The process continues beyond these seven steps, which I recommend you research on your own.
-You can also review my other article on this subject – Personal Branding: Do You Stand Out?
 More steps can include proper social etiquette and recommended content formatting per purpose and platform.

 1) Establish the purpose, mission and goals for your brand.